shirinmjr/cover-letter-generator/README.md

 - Read and parse the CSV file using pre built JavaScript File System Library and `readFileSync` function.
 - Extract relevant fields from CSV file
   - Split by line and remove empty rows - perhaps the end of the file,
-  - First row is the headers(Json keys),
+  - First row is the headers(JSON keys),
   - Split row by commas and replace "" where Job title not provided with empty string,
 - Map each header to its corresponding value (Key,value) pair